LukaszMossakowski/GiveInGoodHands/README.md

 The 'Give in good hands' application allows:

-- register for new user using email as username (by customizing user model), app verifies whether email is unique, new user is not active, after registration new user gets email message with unique link to activate user account (SMTP method via gmail) - [link](./img_readme/10_registration_email_with_activation_link.png)
+- new user [registration using email as username] (by customizing user model) - [link to screenshot](./img_readme/5_register_form.png), app verifies whether email is unique, new user is not active, after registration new user gets email message with unique link to activate user account (SMTP method via gmail) - [link to screenshot](./img_readme/10_registration_email_with_activation_link.png)
--
-- AJAX, jQuery and JsonRequest in practice submit action via JavaScript to Django
+- counters of donations and number of supported institutions created with aggregate and annotate methods - [link to screenshot](./img_readme/2_aggregate_annotate.png)
+- listing of registered institution by type (choice method): foundation and others, with details and pagination - [link to screenshot](./img_readme/3_pagination.png)
-- contact form with emailing to users with admin status (SMTP method)
+- a contact form that allows any guest to send e-mails to users with administrator status (SMTP method via gmail) - [link to screenshot](./img_readme/4_contact_form.png)
-- custom user model and login by email not my username
+- login with email as username - [link to screenshot](./img_readme/6_login_form.png)
+- users with admin status enable opportunity to get to admin module via link in user's settings directly in the website after login, thanks to customizing the delete method the last user with admin status can not be deleted - the request admin user get the proper error message - [link to screenshot](./img_readme/7_admin_panel_link.png)
-- activation user profile via personal unique link send by email to a new user (SMTP method)
+- reset password via email message sent to request user - [link to screenshot](./img_readme/8_password_reset_form.png)
-- custom delete method preventing deletion of the last admin
-- custom password unique validation methods
-- set of functionalities as 'forgot your password', 'set new password' and following
+- custom password validation with related message visible for user after trying to set an improper password - [link to screenshot](./img_readme/9_custom_password_validation.png)
+- submit JS multistep form with AJAX, jQuery and JsonResponse creating object in database calling related action - [link to screenshot](./img_readme/11_AJAX_JS_submit_action.png)
+- rendering filtered records of requested model in multisteps JS form (enabling authorised user to determine supported institution) - [link to screenshot](./img_readme/12_multisteps_JS_form.png)
+- determination of address and term of related logistic operation in multisteps JS form - [link to screenshot](./img_readme/13_multisteps_JS_form_inputs.png)
+- summary on the basis of previous values filled in inputs determined in multisteps JS form using - using JS actions with: document.querySelector, addEventListener, createElement, appendChild - [link to screenshot](./img_readme/14_summary_Js_form.png)
+- submit action defined in JS allowing request.POST to backend in Python (AJAX with jQuery) allows creation of new record in related model (table in database) and after JsonResponse redirects to the success view with confirmation and information about email confirmation with details of the transaction - [link to screenshot](./img_readme/15_confirmation_view.png)

-- aggregate and annotate methods in practice and many others
+and many others